MV-Adapter: Multimodal Video Transfer Learning for Video Text Retrieval: Introduction

-To solve this problem, we introduce a new task to perform \textbf{P}arameter \textbf{E}fficient VTR (PE-VTR), i.e. only a small number of parameters are allowed to update during fine-tuning while the majority weights are frozen.
-In this way, multiple VTR tasks can share the same pre-trained model, and hence the overall storage costs are significantly reduced.
-Generally speaking, there are two challenges in tackling PE-VTR: (i) adapt the image-text pre-trained model to video-text to sufficiently learn the temporal context and cross-modal correlations. (ii) ensure the parameter efficiency of the model by introducing negligible parameter overhead and maintain performance at the same time.
-We first revisit current methods \cite{c4c,hy} which perform full fine-tuning by adapting them to PE-VTR and freezing their CLIP backbone.
-To our surprise, they all lag far behind the full fine-tuning counterparts in performance (\cf \cref{subsec:result}).
-Apart from inferior performance, they also have the following drawbacks which make them inapplicable for PE-VTR.
-Some \cite{adaptmlp,convpass,framework} are only designed for single modality (image or text) and ignore the temporal modeling and/or the interactions between multimodal features.
-Others bring in large parameter overhead, thus going against the purpose of PE-VTR \cite{st}.
-The above analysis manifests that there still exists a large research gap in addressing PE-VTR.
+To solve this problem, we introduce a new task to perform Parameter Efficient transfer learning of VTR (PE-VTR), i.e. only a small number of parameters are tunable during training while the majority weights are frozen.
+This results in high degree of parameter sharing between models, with each model requiring only a small number of additional parameters for a new task.
+Generally speaking, there are two challenges in tackling PE-VTR: (i) adapt image-text pre-trained models to video-text and sufficiently learn the temporal context and cross-modal correlations. (ii) ensure that the model is parameter-efficient with negligible parameter overhead while maintaining performance.
+Initially, we revisit current methods \cite{c4c,hy} that perform full fine-tuning by adapting them to PE-VTR and freezing their CLIP backbone.
+However, to our surprise, they all fall far behind the full fine-tuning counterparts in terms of performance (\cf \cref{subsec:result}).
+In addition to inferior performance, these methods also have other limitations that make them unsuitable for PE-VTR.
+Some \cite{adaptmlp,convpass,framework} are designed only for a single modality (image or text) and ignore the temporal modeling and/or the interactions between multimodal features.
+Others introduce significant parameter overhead, which contradicts the purpose of PE-VTR \cite{st}.
+The above analysis demonstrates that there is still a significant research gap in addressing PE-VTR.